David-Kunz/gen.nvim/README.md

         host = "localhost", -- The host running the Ollama service. port = "11434", -- The port on which the Ollama service is listening. display_mode = "float", -- The display mode.
-Can be "float" or "split". show_prompt = false, -- Shows the Prompt submitted to Ollama. show_model = false, -- Displays which model you are using at the beginning of your chat session. quit_map = "q", -- set keymap for quit retry_map = "<c-r>", -- set keymap for retry
+Can be "float" or "split". show_prompt = false, -- Shows the prompt submitted to Ollama. show_model = false, -- Displays which model you are using at the beginning of your chat session. quit_map = "q", -- set keymap for quit retry_map = "<c-r>", -- set keymap for retry